SamuelGuaimaB/Ingenieros-Paralelos/README.md

 Is a specialized motor designed to turn to a specific angle (in this case between 60° and 120°) and hold that position.
 It connects directly to the front steering knuckles of the chassis and it controls the steering mechanism.
 Unlike the drive motor, it is not programmed to spin continuously.
 Instead, it is commanded to change degrees, giving the car precise navigation capabilities.

-> Encoder Motor or C Motor
+> Motor Codificador o Motor C

 <a href="schemes/Fistchertechnik Maker Kit Car/BA_DATENBLATT_MAKER_KIT_CAR_ENCODERMOTOR.pdf">Check specifications</a>